truenas/middleware/docs/userguide/index.rst

 General
 -------

-System → General is shown in Figure 5.2a.
+:menuselection:`System --> General` is shown in Figure 5.2a.

 **Figure 5.2a: General Screen**